Treatment for Foot and Ankle Pain

 We specialize in various therapies, techniques and treatment options including chiropractic, physical therapy, dry needling, massage, strengthening & corrective exercises, McKenzie Method and more.
 With over 15+ years of experience, Knoxville Spine & Sports has the expertise to alleviate your pain to get you to optimal health and peak performance.

-If you’re currently experiencing foot pain or ankle pain in Knoxville, Tennessee, call now for an appointment!
+If you’re currently experiencing foot pain or ankle pain in Knoxville, Tennessee, call now at (303)-627-7995.for an appointment!

 Common Foot and Ankle Injuries

 Dr. Bert at Knoxville Spine and Sports has extensive experience in treating plantar fasciitis and other foot injuries.
 He can teach you a proper home self-management program so that you can not only overcome your foot injury, but also prevent re-injury.
 For example, he often recommends a stretching regimen and dorsiflexion night splints to relieve the plantar fascia tension.
 When you come in for your visit, we will discuss proper footwear for your particular sport, activity level and foot structure.

 Repeated stress on the feet can also cause a painful condition known as plantar fasciitis.
 The plantar fascia tendon that runs along the arch of the foot becomes strained and tight.
 The tendon helps maintain the arch of the foot and absorb forces on foot impact.
 When the inflammation of fasciitis occurs, every step you take can be a painful one.
 People describe the pain as a sharp burning pain or a pulling sensation, and it’s usually worst first thing in the morning as you take your first few steps after getting out of bed.
 Again, having flat feet worsens the conditions, and wearing shoes with little to no arch support doesn’t help either.